priyanshi1282/dice-game/README.md

 # Dice-game
-A simple game developed using js.
+A simple game developed using JavaScript.

 This is a Two player game in which user will get 3 turn to roll a dice and a score-board will be continously updated.
 At the end the winner player will be displayed and game will be reset.